Shawabti of the Lady of the House Ahhotep

 Egyptian, Classical, Ancient Near Eastern Art

 Ahhotep, nicknamed Tuiu, was married to a temple official named Ineni.
-Her shawabti probably came from the tomb the couple shared at Thebes.
-This statue’s wide eyes and large, clearly defined mouth resemble the facial features on images of Thutmose I, his daughter Hatshepsut, and figures of the great courtier Senenmut who lived during Hatshepsut’s reign.
-These stylistic conventions are characteristic of most early Dynasty 18 sculpture and do not reflect Ahhotep’s actual appearance.
+Her shabty probably came from the tomb the couple shared at Thebes.
+This statue’s wide eyes and large, clearly defined mouth resemble the facial features on images of Thutmose I, his daughter Hatshepsut, and figures of the great courtier Senenmut, who lived during Hatshepsut’s reign.
+These stylistic conventions are characteristic of most early Eighteenth Dynasty sculpture and do not reflect Ahhotep’s actual appearance.

 ca. 1514-1425 B.C.E.